Algebras for Deterministic Computation Are Inherently Incomplete: Regular Control Flow Operations

 \section{Regular Control Flow Operations}

 In the previous section, we showed that determinism is a robust concept within KAT, which can be described using the relational semantics, the language semantics, and KAT automata.
-We also saw that GKAT is insufficient to express all deterministic KAT operations.
+We also saw that GKAT cannot express all deterministic KAT operations.
 In this section, we lay the groundwork for generalizing GKAT using \emph{regular control flow operations}.
-Intuitively, these are operations specified by means of a deterministic KAT expression containing action variables $p_1, \ldots, p_n$ and test variables $t_1, \ldots, t_m$.
-We already encountered these kinds of operations before, when we specified the $\Ifthenelse{\ldots}{\ldots}{\ldots}$ in KAT using the deterministic expression $t p_1 + \overline{t} p_2$, where $t$ is a test variable and $p_1, p_2$ are action variables (cf.\ also Example~\ref{ex:operations} below).
+Intuitively, these are operations that arise from a deterministic KAT expression containing action variables $p_1, \ldots, p_n$ and test variables $t_1, \ldots, t_m$.
+We encountered these kinds of operations before, when we encoded $\Ifthenelse{t}{p_1}{p_2}$ in KAT using the deterministic expression $t p_1 + \overline{t} p_2$ (cf.\ Example~\ref{ex:operations} below).

 To make this precise, we need the notion of a \emph{KAT-morphism}.
 Recall that $\KAT(\Sigma,T)$ denotes the set of KAT-expressions generated by $\Sigma$ and $T$, and that $\BA(T)$ denotes the set of tests over $T$.